 Not only has it succeeded in this aim – at recent estimates commanding 80% of India’s futures market – but it has also become one of the world’s most successful exchanges.

-There are four types of membership of the Multi Commodity Exchange, each having their own specific rights and responsibilities:
+There are four types of membership of the Multi Commodity Exchange, each having their own specific rights and responsibilities.

-Individuals, partnerships, trading organisations and Hindu Undivided Families (HUFs) are eligible for this grade of membership.
-Applicants must also have a minimum net worth: Rs.10 Lakh in the case of private individuals, RS.25 Lakh in the case of organisations.
+Individuals, partnerships, trading organizations, and Hindu Undivided Families (HUFs) are eligible for this grade of membership.
+Applicants must also have a minimum net worth – Rs.10 Lakh in the case of private individuals or RS.25 Lakh in the case of organizations.

-Any company or similar organisation is eligible for PCM membership, though financial institutions and banks are most common.
-Minimum net worth is RS.500 Lakh.
+Any company or similar organization is eligible for PCM membership, though financial institutions and banks are most common.
+The minimum net worth requirement is RS.500 Lakh.

 These members have the right to trade on the exchange and to clear those trades, but cannot clear the trades of others.

-- Institutional Trading-cum-Clearing Member (ITCM): these members have the same rights as standard TCMs, with the additional ability to be able to appoint subsidiary organisations and individuals as traders (though the ITCM will have to clear these trades).
+Institutional trading-cum-clearing members (ITCM) have the same rights as standard TCMs, with the additional ability to be able to appoint subsidiary organizations and individuals as traders (though the ITCM will have to clear these trades).

 How to Start Trading Commodities

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.0%-89.0% of retail investor accounts lose money when trading CFDs.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+Between 74%-89% of retail investor accounts lose money when trading CFDs.
+You should consider whether you can afford to take the high risk of losing your money.